groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-08-02-sign-documents-with-encrypted-custom-objects/index.md

 url: /2019/08/02/sign-documents-with-encrypted-custom-objects/
 author: 'Usman Aziz'
 summary: ''
-tags: ['API', 'digital signature', 'e-signature', 'electronic signature', 'Embed Custom Objects', 'Encrypted Metadata Signature', 'java', 'Metadata signature', 'Sign Documents', 'signature api for java']
+tags: ['API', 'digital signature', 'e-signature', 'electronic signature', 'Embed Custom Objects', 'Encrypted Metadata Signature', 'java', 'Metadata signature', 'Sign Documents', 'signature api for java', 'GroupDocs.Signature for Java']
-categories: ['GroupDocs.Signature for Java', 'GroupDocs.Signature Product Family']
+categories: ['GroupDocs.Signature Product Family']
 ---

 Hello guys!
 It's been a while since my last post about [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java).
 So, our Java community might have been waiting for something new regarding our e-signature API.
 Well, we have recently released version 19.7 of GroupDocs.Signature for Java and today, I shall give you an overview of something interesting that we have introduced in our latest release.